 Check the oil level when the unit is cold.
-Locate the transmission oil reservoirs (A, Figure 17) positioned by the fuel tank assembly.
+Locate the transmission oil reservoirs (A, Figure 18) located on the handle bar assembly.
 The oil should be up to the "FULL COLD" mark (B).
 If the oil is below this level, proceed to step 2.

 - 2. Before removing the reservoir caps, make sure the area around the reservoir cap and fill neck of the reservoir is free of dust, dirt, or other debris.
 Remove the reservoir cap.

 - 3. Add oil up to the "FULL COLD" mark (B).

-- Reinstall the reservoir caps.
+- 4. Reinstall the reservoir caps.